- 1

 | Discord | Chat system supporting millions of concurrent users |

-Case Study — TGO Has Used PostgreSQL with Saeree ERP for Over 14 Years
+Case Study — TGO Uses PostgreSQL with Saeree ERP for Over 14 Years

-Thailand Greenhouse Gas Management Organization (TGO) is one of the government organizations that has used PostgreSQL as the core database for Saeree ERP since 2011 — over 14 years of PostgreSQL proving itself in a real production environment:
+Thailand Greenhouse Gas Management Organization (TGO) is one of the government organizations that has used PostgreSQL as the primary database for Saeree ERP since 2011 — over 14 years of PostgreSQL proven in real production:

-- Stability — No downtime from database issues
+- Stability — zero downtime from database issues

-- Performance — Handles all organizational users without problems
+- Performance — handles all organization users without issues

-- License cost = $0 over the entire 14 years
+- License cost = 0 THB throughout 14 years

-PostgreSQL is not "inferior free software" — it is an enterprise-grade database with no license fees.
+PostgreSQL is not "free but inferior" — it is an enterprise-grade database with no license fee.
 What differs from Oracle is the cost, not the quality.

 — Saeree ERP Team

-- Oracle remains the "gold standard" — for organizations that need RAC, TDE, Adaptive Optimizer, and are willing to pay for licenses
+- Oracle remains the "gold standard" — for organizations that need RAC, TDE, Adaptive Optimizer and are willing to pay for licensing

 - PostgreSQL has reached enterprise level — with comprehensive features and comparable performance

-- TCO is the deciding factor — Oracle's 5-year license cost could fund DBA salaries + entirely new hardware for PostgreSQL
+- TCO is the deciding factor — 5-year Oracle licensing costs can fund a full DBA team + new hardware for PostgreSQL

-- Stay up to date — Follow the latest patches to maintain system stability
+- Stay updated — follow the latest patches to maintain system stability

-If your organization is considering migrating from Oracle to PostgreSQL or needs database consulting for ERP systems, you can contact our consulting team for a free consultation at no charge.
+If your organization is considering migrating from Oracle to PostgreSQL, or needs consulting on database options for an ERP system, feel free to contact our consulting team — free of charge.